Shuffle algebras for quivers and wheel conditions: -theoretic Hall algebras of (doubled) quivers

 is the stack of $\bn$-dimensional quiver representations modulo isomorphism.
 A lot of beautiful mathematics seeks to understand the enumerative properties of the stack $\fZ_{\bn}$, such as counting the number of its points when $\BC$ is replaced by a finite field. \\

-A more recent point of view is to consider other invariants of the stack $\fZ_{\bn}$, such as its equivariant cohomology and $K$-theory.
+A more recent point of view is to consider other invariants of the stack $\fZ_{\bn}$, such as its equivariant (co)homology and $K$-theory.
 Though there are several points of view in this direction, we will focus on the one developed by Schiffmann, Varagnolo, Vasserot and others: to study the algebras that arise from $K$-theory groups of cotangent representation stacks, in a way which is to Nakajima's construction of quantum group representations on the $K$-theory groups of double quiver varieties (see \cite{Nak}) as algebras are to modules.
-Specifically, one takes the $K$-theory groups:
+Specifically, one takes the $K$-theory groups \footnote{In the present paper, $K$ will denote the Grothendieck group of all coherent sheaves on a certain variety or stack; the usual notation for this concept in the literature is either $K_0$ or $G$.}: